percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

 Bugs Fixed
 ================================================================================

-* :jirabug:`K8SPSMDB-271`: Fix cluster initialization with CloudFlare SSL certificates
-* :jirabug:`K8SPSMDB-268`: Fix support of TLS certificates issued by `cert-manager <https://github.com/jetstack/cert-manager>`_
+* :jirabug:`K8SPSMDB-268`: Fix a bug affecting the support of TLS certificates issued by `cert-manager <https://github.com/jetstack/cert-manager>`_, due to which proper rights were not set for the role-based access control, and Kubernetes versions newer than 1.15 required other certificate issuing sources
-* :jirabug:`K8SPSMDB-261`: Fix a bug in cluster pause/resume functionality
+* :jirabug:`K8SPSMDB-261`: Fix a bug due to which cluster pause/resume functionality didn't work in previous releases
 * :jirabug:`K8SPSMDB-292`: Fix a bug due to which not all clusters managed by the Operator were upgraded by the automatic update

-Deprecation
+Removal
 ================================================================================

 * The `MMAPv1 storage engine <https://docs.mongodb.com/manual/core/storage-engines/>`_ is no longer supported for all MongoDB versions starting from this version of the Operator.
 MMAPv1 was already deprecated by MongoDB for a long time.
-WiredTiger is the default storage engine since MongoDB 3.2, and MMAPv1 was completely removed in 4.2.
+WiredTiger is the default storage engine since MongoDB 3.2, and MMAPv1 was completely removed in MongoDB 4.2.